Romans 5:18-21 To save the world, believers must live as Jesus lived and to exercise divine power to forgive sins

 But if we judged ourselves rightly, we would not be judged.
 But when we are judged, we are disciplined by the Lord so that we will not be condemned along with the world. – 1 Corinthians 11:31-32

 In today’s churches, teachings that concern the grace that blesses and saves dominate the pulpit.
-But so little have been taught about the grace that can transform them towards righteousness.
-Without adequate teaching on Christ’s truth and exemplary life, there is no grace that can transform them towards righteousness.
+But so little have been taught about the grace that facilitates communion with God to do the works of Jesus.
+Without adequate teaching on Christ’s truth and exemplary life, there is no grace that can transform them towards perfection.
 As a result, many will not enter through the narrow gate.
 Jesus said,

 “Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it.
 For the gate is small and the way is narrow that leads to life, and there are few who find it.” – Matthew 7:13-14